- 1 What Is The Definition Of Historical Abuse?

 If you would like to claim compensation from CICA for historical abuse, then you will need to provide your police crime number.
 If you cannot find the number, you can call 101 in order to talk to your local police authority who may be able to help.
 Alternatively, we can advise you further on how to find your reference number.

-This will all depend on the crime committed, the evidence and if there is mental injury.
+This will all depend on the crime committed, the evidence (such as medical evidence if available) and if there is mental injury.
 Usually, claims for compensation for historical abuse can take between three and eighteen months.
 If you would like to know more about the process and how long your particular claim may take, please don’t hesitate to get in touch with us.

 How Much Compensation Will I Receive For Historical Abuse?